olokoo-wackadoodles/wackadoodles-website/src/pages/shop/book-bundle.md

 title: Book Bundle
 short_description: >-
   Includes both books: We are the Wackadoodles, Welcome to our blended family and We are the Wackadoodles, It's Nice to be Kind.
-Both books signed by author.
+Both books will be signed by author.
 shop_link: 'https://square.link/u/WTpjFJmZ'
 price: $19.00
 additional_images: